amuramoto/messenger-platform-postman-collection/README.md

 | `SET_ENV`| Boolean | Sets whether other env vars will be automatically set from API responses when you use Postman's collection runner. | This is a convenience so that you don't have to manually set a bunch of IDs for all the different API requests. |

 ### Optional Environment Variables

+Many of the optional vars will be set for you if you set the `SET_ENV` env var to `TRUE` and run Postman's collection runner.
+You can also set these manually if you want.

 #### Reusable Assets